 I’m not sure, though.
-It’s almost like they are trying to convince Pharaoh.
+It’s almost like they are trying to convince him.
 They seem to embellish on what God told them.

-In Exodus three we read the speech God gives them, maybe He tells Moses more than what we’re told, but God tells them to say to Pharaoh to let them go and worship.
+In Exodus 3 we read the speech God gives them.
+Maybe He tells Moses more than what we’re told, but God tells them to say to Pharaoh to let them go and worship.

 After Pharaoh says no, they don’t accept it as God’s plan.
 They add that if they don’t go and worship, God might kill them with “pestilence or the sword.”

-Pharaoh’s response had been, “Who is the Lord, that I should obey his voice and let Israel go?
-I do not know the Lord, and moreover, I will not let Israel go.”
+Pharaoh’s response had been, “Who is the Lord that I should obey his voice and let Israel go?
+I do not know the Lord, and I will not let Israel go.”

 So, who is the Lord?